 As a director, you can decide to have your national insurance calculated cumulatively or per pay run (also known as the alternative method).

-If you’re paid irregularly, the cumulative method may be better suited, it’s what we’ve explained above, you don’t pay any national insurance until you meet the threshold.
+If you’re paid irregularly, the cumulative method may be better suited.
+It’s what we’ve explained above: you don’t pay any national insurance until you meet the threshold.

 The alternative method may be better suited if you’re paid regularly.
 This method calculates and deducts the NI due on a month-by-month basis.